The F.N. Sharp Guide to Meat Grilling

 Tip #7: Watch your temp.
 The biggest mistake you can make is removing meat too early.
 Employ a thermometer and use it against a heat chart.
 That way you can trust the numbers and don’t have to rely on feel.

 Tip #8: Take time to rest – your meat that is.
 Another common grilling mistake is taking the meat straight from the grill onto a plate for eating.
-Let the meat rest, usually about 5 minutes.
-A little time to rest helps keep all those flavorful juices inside so your meat doesn’t dry out before you even take a bite.
+Let the meat rest, usually about 5 minutes (unless it's steak – then dig right in!).
+A little time to rest helps keep all those flavorful juices inside so your bigger hunks of meat so it doesn’t dry out before you even take a bite.

 Tip #10: Call for backup.
 Summertime might be the best time for grilling, but it’s also the best time for rain.
 Have a backup plan in case the weather forecast derails your plans, which brings us to the last tip of our meat grilling guide.